-Supplements are considered a good news story for fertility, and they’re widely advised for pregnancy and preconception to improve the health of parents and their babies, but do you really need them?
-Two reviews published in 2016 reached very different conclusions:
+Supplements are usually seen as a good news story for fertility, and they’re widely advised for pregnancy and preconception to improve the health of parents and their babies, but they are necessary?
+Two 2016 reviews reached very different conclusions:

-- A study in the BMJ concluded that prenatal and pregnancy supplements are generally unnecessary and over-sold to a vulnerable sector.
-The exceptions were folic acid and vitamin D, and the findings were made on the basis that everyone has a healthy diet i
+- A BMJ study concluded that prenatal and pregnancy supplements are generally unnecessary and over-sold to a vulnerable sector.
+The exceptions were folic acid and vitamin D, with the findings made on the basis that everyone has a healthy diet. i

-- A review in Placenta concluded it’s good to supplement with a range of micronutrients (especially selenium) to reduce the chances of complications in pregnancy and contribute to a healthy start in life ii
+- A Placenta review concluded it’s good to supplement with a range of micronutrients (especially selenium) to reduce the chances of complications in pregnancy and contribute to a healthy start in life. ii

 These apparently conflicting conclusions raise essential issues:

-- It’s also clear that many diets aren’t always “healthy”
+- It’s also clear that many diets aren’t “healthy”.

-- An extra issue is how differences in the quality and “form” of the multivitamins and minerals affect outcomes; for instance, folic acid as methylfolate is better for neural tube development and cognitive function than “straight” folic acid iii
+- An extra issue is differences in the quality and “form” of multivitamins and minerals affect outcomes.
+For instance, folic acid as methylfolate is better for neural tube development and cognitive function than “straight” folic acid. iii

 Why take supplements?

 There are two reasons to take supplements: